 The Group only has one business segment, which is its principal activity, being the merchanting and distribution of industrial and commercial equipment.
 All of the Group's revenue, profits/ (losses), assets and liabilities are wholly attributable to that business segment.
 The operations of the group are based in the UK.

 3. Exceptional Items

-2020 2019
+2021 2020

 £'000 £'000

-DB pension settlement gain - 3,069

-Goodwill impairment provision - (1,034)

-Property impairment reversal 691
+Property impairment reversal 530 -

-2,726
+530 -

-The reversal of the property impairment is explained more fully in note 13 and further details relating to the goodwill impairment provision are included in note 14.
-The DB pension settlement gain is explained more fully in note 24.
+The reversal of the property impairment is explained more fully in note 13.

 4. Employee Information